 Discrimination occurs when someone is treated less favourably because of their race, colour, nationality, ethnic or national origin.
 The Act makes it illegal for an employer to discriminate because of these characteristics.

-If you think you may have suffered discrimination on your placement or internship, then in the first instance do speak to a Careers Adviser or your Placement Officer.
+If you think you may have suffered discrimination on your placement or internship, then in the first instance do speak to a Careers Consultant or your Placement Officer.